Galadirith/learn-github/README.md

   ![](img/azure-init-1.png)

   Click the `Import` button.
-You will then be asked to sign in with you Microsoft account.
+You will then be asked to sign in with your Microsoft account.
 If you haven't already created one then you can create one now.
 Once you have logged in you will see a new window `Upload GitHub Repository`.

   ![](img/azure-init-2.png)